mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 ```

 ### Posgtres external access
 * Apply the nginx transport server.
-This is required only if postgres is insalled within the cluster and requires external access.
+This is required only if postgres is installed within the cluster and requires external access.
 ```
 $ kubectl apply -f transportserver.yaml
 ```